Toggle: English / Spanish

 - The injury is bleeding.

-Call your doctor if the pain does not go away after several weeks.
+Call your health care provider if the pain does not go away after several weeks.

 The following tips may help you reduce your risk of a strain: